 The aim is to move young people in exempt accommodation in to more affordable private rented accommodation that will enable them to work full time and move away from homelessness.

-If you are a local authority and want to commission this work please contact - Danny@keepitmovingcic.org
+If you are a local authority and are interested in reducing dependency on exempt accomodation contact - Danny@keepitmovingcic.org